"False"

 When you create a work, you own the copyright to it.
 When you publish open access, you usually retain full copyright and can share your work freely.
 In this case, the publication usually has a Creative Commons licence.

 If you don't publish with open access, you often sign over the economic rights to the publisher.
-The economic rights include the right to share your publication in various ways.
+These rights include the ability to share your publication in various ways.
 Therefore, you need to check the publisher's conditions for self-archiving.

 Copyright and open licences when publishing